-The REC shall be responsible for working under the direction of the appointed Independent Election Administrator (IEA) to oversee, and implement all activities related to the NC elections including, but not limited to:
+The REC shall be responsible for working under the direction of the appointed Independent Election Administrator (IEA) and the Department to oversee, and implement all activities related to the NC elections including, but not limited to:

 - 1. Finalizing the election procedures for board approval - 2.
 Preparing and distributing all election announcements and candidate information